Integration questions in separably good characteristics: Lg --infinitesimal saturation and proof of Theorem

-\subsection{An infinitesimal version of theorem \ref{generalisation_Deligne}}
+\subsection{An infinitesimal version of Theorem \ref{generalisation_Deligne}}

-Let $H\subseteq N$ be a maximal connected subgroup of multiplicative type of $N$.
-The $k$-group $H$ is the direct product of a $k$-torus $T$ together with a diagonalisable $k$-group $D$ which is a product of subgroups of the form $\mu_{p^i}$, with $i \in \mathbb{N}$.
-Moreover the $k$-torus $T$ is the nothing but the intersection $H\cap N_{\red}$ and it is a maximal torus of $N$ and $N_{\red}$.
+Let $H\subseteq N \subseteq G$ be a maximal connected subgroup of multiplicative type of the $\phi$-infinitesimally saturated subgroup $N$.
+The $k$-group $H$ is the direct product of a $k$-torus $T$ together with a diagonalisable $k$-group $D$.
+The latter is a product of subgroups of the form $\mu_{p^i}$, with $i \in \mathbb{N}$.
+Moreover the $k$-torus $T$ is nothing but the intersection $H\cap N_{\red}$ and it is a maximal torus of $N$ and $N_{\red}$ (according to Corollary \ref{tm_connexe_max_cas_red}).

 Let $Z:=Z^0_{N_{\red}}(T)$ be the connected centraliser of $T$ for the action of $N_{\red}$ and set $W = Z/T$.
-This is a unipotent subgroup of $N$ (the reasoning is the same as the one of \cite[\S2.5]{D1}): according to \cite[XVII, Proposition 4.3.1 iv)]{SGA32}, the field $k$ being algebraically closed one only needs to show that this quotient has no subgroup of $\mu_p$-type.
-But this is clear: if such a factor would exist its inverse image in $Z$ would be an extension of $\mu_p$ by $T$ in $N_{\red}$, hence of multiplicative type.
-But this is absurd as the maximal connected subgroups of multiplicative type of a smooth algebraic group over a field are the maximal tori (by \ref{tm_connexe_max_cas_red}).
-Moreover, as $T$ and $Z$ are smooth so is $W$ according to \cite[II,\S5, n\degree 5 Proposition 5.3 (ii)]{DG}.
-It is also unipotent according to what precedes.
-The field $k$ being perfect \cite[exposé XVII, théorème 6.1.1]{SGA32} holds true and implies the exactness of the following exact sequence:
+This is a unipotent subgroup of $N$, the reasoning is the same as the one of \cite[\S2.5]{D1}): according to \cite[XVII, Proposition 4.3.1 iv)]{SGA32} as the field $k$ is algebraically closed one only needs to show that this quotient has no subgroup of $\mu_p$-type.
+This is clear: if such a factor would exist its inverse image in $Z$ would be an extension of $\mu_p$ by $T$ in $N_{\red}$, hence of multiplicative type.
+This is absurd as the maximal connected subgroups of multiplicative type of a smooth algebraic group over a field are the maximal tori (by Corollary \ref{tm_connexe_max_cas_red}).
+Moreover \begin{itemize} \item the groups $T$ and $Z$ being smooth so is $W$ according to \cite[II,\S5, n\degree 5 Proposition 5.3 (ii)]{DG}; \item the group $W$ is also unipotent according to what precedes. \end{itemize} The field $k$ being perfect \cite[exposé XVII, Théorème 6.1.1]{SGA32} holds true and implies the exactness of the following exact sequence: